osm-americana/openstreetmap-americana/CONTRIBUTING.md

 [90]: https://prettier.io/
 [svgo]: https://github.com/svg/svgo/

-## Highway Shield Contributor's Guide
+## Highway Shields

+See [Developing Highway Shields](SHIELDS.md) for documentation on shield definition objects and draw functions.

 Highway shields are a key feature of the OpenStreetMap Americana style.
 This guide describes some of the style principles that contributors of highway shield artwork should consider when submitting new shields.
 The required elements are as follows: